 The term ‘muck diving’ originated in Papua New Guinea.
 Tufi offers excellent muck diving beneath the resort jetty, a 3 minute walk from the resort.More Info →

 The outer reef experience is unsurpassed with a choice of dozens of world-class dive sites.
 Moor onto a few of our favourites, Cyclone Cay, Black Rocks, Stewarts Reef and Shark Tip.

-Dive the famous Dutch cargo ship the “S Jacob” or Blackjack – an intact B17 bomber – as specialty charter dives.
+Dive the famous Blackjack, an intact B17 bomber, as a specialty charter dive.
 Spectacular marine life in abundance: schooling barracuda and reef fish, hammerheads, reef sharks, manta rays, eagle rays, grouper and cruising pelagic as well as soft and hard corals.
 A pristine environment unspoiled.

 The fjords are excellent for macro diving with gobies, nudibranch, shrimps and clams.
 These animals can be seen by diving, but conditions are also ideal for snorkeling.

 Because there is very little current movement in the fjords, many sponges and coral species grow prolifically and there are some very large sponges and shelf corals that are not common on the outer reefs.

 5-10 nautical miles offshore lies a string of reefs – ‘bommies’ that come up from a staggering depth of up to 600 m to a nice safety-stop level of 7-5 m below the surface.
 The outer reef experience is unsurpassed with visibility exceeding 30m all year round and water temperature from 26-29°C.

 Spectacular marine life in abundance with schooling barracuda and reef fish, variety of sharks including the rare white Hammerhead Shark and an abundance of little critters, ideal for macro photography.